 About the Site

-I started in November 2007 and would like to continue through at least 2012.
+I started in November 2007.
 I described my motivations in some detail in a post at my main blog, “Nature in 140 characters.”
 On August 9, 2009, I moved the blog from Tumblr to the present, self-hosted WordPress installation.

 I only began tagging posts after the move, so posts from the first couple years aren’t indexed as thoroughly as the more recent ones yet, but eventually most key terms (especially species names) should be included on the tag index.